zulip/zulip/docs/production/email.md

 * Note also that the rate limits for Gmail are also quite low (e.g. 100 / day), so it's easy to get rate-limited if your server has significant traffic.
-For more active servers, we recommend moving to a free account from a transaction email service.
+For more active servers, we recommend moving to a free account on a transactional email service.

 ### Logging outgoing email to a file for prototyping

-If for prototyping, you don't want to bother setting up an email provider, you can add to `/etc/zulip/settings.py` the following:
+For prototyping, you might want to proceed without setting up an email provider.
+If you want to see the emails Zulip would have sent, you can log them to a file instead.

+To do so, add these lines to `/etc/zulip/settings.py`:

 ```
 EMAIL_BACKEND = 'django.core.mail.backends.filebased.EmailBackend'
 EMAIL_FILE_PATH = '/var/log/zulip/emails'
 ```

-Outgoing emails that Zulip would have sent will just be written to files in `/var/log/zulip/emails/`.
-This is enough to get you through initial user registration without an SMTP provider.
+Then outgoing emails that Zulip would have sent will just be written to files in `/var/log/zulip/emails/`.

-Remember to delete this configuration and restart the server if you later setup a real SMTP provider!
+Remember to delete this configuration (and restart the server) if you later set up a real SMTP provider!

 ## Troubleshooting